jpnt/vis-plugged/README.md

 ### To install this plugin, clone the repo to "plugins" directory and then require it

-vis-plug assumes the plugins directory is always: $HOME/.config/vis/plugins.
+vis-plugged assumes the plugins directory is always: $HOME/.config/vis/plugins.
 There is no intent of customizing this location at the moment.

 ```lua